About me

 Training, qualifications & experience

-I am a transpersonal integrative therapist and trained with the Psychosynthesis Education & Trust in London Bridge.
-I work creatively with clients across various modalities of therapy both to support clients in their struggles and crises and to explore what is trying to emerge, whether it be a deeper sense of meaning or purpose in their lives
+I am an integrative therapist and trained with the Psychosynthesis Trust in London Bridge.
+I work creatively with clients across various therapeutic approaches both to support clients in their struggles and to explore what is trying to emerge, whether it be a deeper sense of meaning and/or purpose in their lives.

-I have an extensive background in addiction recovery, intergenerational trauma, loss and bereavement.
+I do have a particular interest in addiction recovery, bereavement and loss and inter-generational trauma.
 I have previously worked in Drug and Alcohol Primary Treatment and as a counsellor for the NHS.

-I also have 20 years of experience in teaching somatic and breath work.
+In addition to my work as a therapist, I also have 20 years of experience in teaching yoga and breath work.
 I am particularly interested in the connection between the mind, the body and feelings and how that impacts your overall sense of wellbeing and mental health.

 I am registered with the BACP and abide by their ethical code of practice.